 - The ship’s officers to enable crew in training sessions regarding ISPS, Security plans, Security duties, port operations, and overall general awareness to dodge out the security threats.
-Warning signs or posters may additionally be pasted in the ship’s public areas for general awareness
+Warning signs or posters may additionally be pasted in the ship’s public areas for general awareness.

-- Communicating and contacting the local port and custom authorities of the security threats and the measures to be imparted for combating drug trafficking.
+- Communicating and contacting the local port and customs authorities of the security threats and the measures to be imparted for combating drug trafficking.
 A record of all events should be made in the relevant logs for all the communications and activities that have been observed between the ship and the local authorities

 While in port, especially in ports susceptible to drug smuggling

-- The ship’s Master, the SSO and the crew are responsible for the implementation of ISPS onboard.
-So precautionary measures such as extensive use of searchlights in the hours of darkness, checking for broken seals / security tags of compartments, containers, store rooms, etc. and restricting access to only authorised personnel onboard should be routine when in port
+- The ship’s Master, the SSO and the crew, are responsible for the implementation of ISPS onboard.
+So precautionary measures such as extensive use of searchlights in the hours of darkness, checking for broken seals / security tags of compartments, containers, storerooms, etc. and restricting access to only authorised personnel onboard should be routine when in port

 - There have cases where even the stevedores and shore gangs have been found to be involved in smuggling illicit drugs by befriending seamen and getting them involved in the illegal activities.
-A trained and aware seafarer would definitely not embark for such a ride.
+A trained and aware seafarer would not embark on such a ride.
 Further action by the crew or officers would be to report such incidents to the Master or the SSO

 - In fact, in ports vulnerable to drug smuggling, the port authorities along with customs officials inspect the vessel throughout prior to her departure.
 Sniffer dogs, amphibious remotely operated vehicles (ROV’s) and trained divers carry out the job flawlessly.
 I remember one of the incidents where our vessel was caught up in one of the South American ports after drugs (cannabis) were found by the divers in enclosures underwater stuck to the bulbous bow.
 Although the ship was cleared after a thorough search, it triggered the need for highlighting the security issue onboard.